You are currently viewing Intentional Infliction of Emotional Distress

 1. The tortfeasor (the person who committed the tort) acts;

-3. the tortfeasor acts for the purpose of causing the victim emotional distress so severe that it could be reasonably expected to adversely affect the victim’s mental health; and
+3. The tortfeasor acts for the purpose of causing the victim emotional distress so severe that it could be reasonably expected to adversely affect the victim’s mental health; and

 WHAT ARE THE ELEMENTS REQUIRED TO PROVE AN IIED CLAIM?